catrone3/shadowrunNotes/Locations/South Florida/Miami City Cemetery.md

 #### Temple Israel

-This Jewish temple was used as a clinic and refugee center during the recovery from the Meistersinger Massacre Season, but the temple was overrun by Shedim and efforts recover the location have failed.
+This Jewish temple was used as a clinic and refugee center during the recovery from the Meistersinger Massacre, but the temple was overrun by Shedim and efforts recover the location have failed.

 #### Tuttle Memorial